 - Twist across the fence to the second side of the first hoop.
-Now add a third hoop so it's side wire lines up against the second side of the first hoop.
+Now add the third hoop so it's side wire lines up against the second side of the first hoop.
 Twist the wire so both hoop 'legs' are held in the same tight twist.
 Work across to the halfway point, add another hoop with its leg beside the first and keep twisting.
-See the photo above
+See the photo above.

 - From now until you place the last hoop, you will wire two 'leg' wires from two different hoops into the twisted wire at the center of each hoop.